-Dana completed a residency at the Institute for Art and Olfaction (IAO) in Los Angeles, 2014.
-She is a published fragrance writer, the winner of both the Literary Award for ‘Reflection Eternal’ in Odou Magazine in London, 2015 & Perfumed Plume for ‘Flower Power’ in Reorient Mag & Cafleurebon in 2016.
+I have completed residencies at the Institute for Art and Olfaction (IAO) in Los Angeles in 2014 and 2018.
+I am a published fragrance writer, winner of both the Literary Award for ‘Reflection Eternal’ in Odou Magazine in London, 2015 & Perfumed Plume for ‘Flower Power’ in Reorient Mag & Cafleurebon in 2016.
 I conduct various olfactory workshops with topics covering scent & social ritual in SWANA, scent and self-care, olfactory cultures and more.